Crisis Text Line

 by Kylie Michieli | November 19, 2021

-Safe Haven Laws in Mississippi is referred to when provider shall take possession of a child not older than 72 hours without a court order if the child is voluntarily delivered to provider at a hospital, emergency room, licensed adoption agency, or EMS provider by its parent with intent not to return for the child.
+A hospital, 24/7 fire station with a sign, or health care facility operating in the state of West Virginia shall take possession of a child not older than 30 days without a court order if the child is voluntarily delivered to the hospital or health care facility by its parent with intent not to return for the child.

 Read More >